Alex-Rakin/Project_cardiovascular_diseases/README.md

 and neuropsychological testing.

 The diagnostic algorithm for CI consisted of self-reported cognitive decline (complaints about memory loss and its duration in years) and complex neuropsychological testing (Montreal Cognitive Assessment (MoCA), Mini–Mental State Examination (MMSE), Frontal Assessment Battery (FAB), Symbol Digit Modalities Test (SDMT), and several more tests).
 If a participant reported no complaints and his cognitive tests' scores were ≥26 points for MoCA and/or ≥29 points for MMSE, his cognitive performance was considered normal (**'No CI'** group).
 If a participant reported memory loss but his cognitive performance was normal, he was diagnosed with **subjective CI**.
-If a participant reported memory loss and his cognitive tests' scores were <26 points for MoCA and/or <29 points for MMSE, he was diagnosed with **mild CI**.
+If cognitive tests' scores were <26 points for MoCA and/or <29 points for MMSE, a participant was diagnosed with **mild CI**.

 Participants also completed Beck Depression Inventory (BDI-II) and Spielberger-Hanin scale of reactive and personal anxiety (SRPA).